 Through Know Your Tumor, patients and their medical teams receive detailed reports of the genetic and protein changes unique to that patient’s tumor.
 PanCAN strongly recommends molecular profiling for all pancreatic cancer patients, and these newly published results reinforce that position.

-Overall, about 27 percent of patients’ tumors were found to have at least one “highly actionable” alteration.
-In this case, there is direct scientific and clinical evidence that a certain treatment is especially effective at blocking that molecular feature in at least one cancer type.
+This means that there is direct scientific and clinical evidence that a certain treatment is especially effective at blocking that molecular feature in at least one cancer type.

 “Encouragingly, we observed a significantly extended progression-free survival in patients whose tumors had highly actionable mutations and who went on a matched treatment indicated in their Know Your Tumor report, as compared to patients who went on a treatment that wasn’t matched to their molecular profile results,” Matrisian said.